New Baltimore, Virginia

 New Baltimore is an unincorporated community and census-designated place (CDP) in eastern Fauquier County, Virginia, United States.
-The population as of the 2010 census was 8,119.
+As of the 2020 census, New Baltimore had a population of 11,251.
 The community has existed since the early 19th century, but it has had its most significant growth since the 1980s.
 It is the portion of Fauquier County with the easiest access to Washington, D.C., and as a result, many people who live in New Baltimore commute into DC.
 Other major communities close to New Baltimore are Warrenton, the Gainesville/Haymarket area, and Manassas.
 The area officially considered to be New Baltimore expanded significantly in 2006 with Fauquier County's designation of service districts, of which New Baltimore is one.
 The service district designation provides added access to utilities, such as water and sewer, and targets the area for growth.

 History

 Given that it sat aside the turnpike connecting Warrenton and Alexandria, and near Warrenton, the county seat, was a commercial crossroads of military importance, control of the village changed hands a number of times during the war.
 Several skirmishes and battles took place in and near the village during the Civil War, including the Battle of Brandy Station, First and Second Battles of Bull Run, and Battle of Cedar Mountain.
 Warrenton, four miles south, included a railroad branch line terminus and it changed hands 67 times during the War.

-Following the Battle of Antietam, President Lincoln was frustrated that Gen. McClellan had again failed to destroy Lee’s army.
+Following the Battle of Antietam, President Lincoln was frustrated that Gen. McClellan had again failed to destroy Lee's army.
 He officially ordered that he be removed from command on November 5, 1862.
 McClellan's headquarters was in the front yard of the New Baltimore home and farm of Julia F. Claggett along the Alexandria Turnpike and Georgetown Road.
 McClellan visited troops to bid them farewell.
 Columbia Claggett, Julia Claggett's daughter-in-law, testified that a "parade and transfer of the Army to Gen. Burnside took place on our farm in front of our house in a change of command ceremony at New Baltimore, Virginia on November 9, 1862."